-Professor of Modern Languages and Literatures
+Professor of World Languages and Cultures

-Director of Latin American Studies Program
+Director of Latin American and Latino Studies Program

-Robert Sitler fell in love with the Mayan world in the mid 1970s while visiting Ch'ol villagers in the rainforest of Chiapas, Mexico.
-He completed a doctorate in Hispanic literatures at the University of Texas-Austin in 1994 with a dissertation on Maya-related Criollo fiction with the late Linda Schele overseeing the project's Mayan dimensions.
+Robert Sitler fell in love with the Native world in the mid-1970s while visiting Ch'ol villagers in the rainforest of Chiapas, Mexico.
+He completed a doctorate in Hispanic literatures at the University of Texas-Austin in 1994.
+His dissertation was on Maya-related Criollo fiction, which he worked on with the late Linda Schele, overseeing the project's Mayan dimensions.
 Sitler's ongoing academic passion for all things Maya has been complemented by numerous immersion experiences with his family among Maya from a dozen language groups in Guatemala, Mexico and Belize.
-His primary interests have been the Mam-speaking community of Todos Santos Cuchumatán, Guatemala and the significance of year 2012 in the Mayan Long Count calendar.
+His primary interests have been the Mam-speaking community of Todos Santos CuchumatÃ¡n, Guatemala and the significance of year 2012 in the Mayan Long Count calendar.
 More recently, he has shifted focus to the peoples of the Andes, especially in the Kechwa-speaking areas around Cusco.
 He currently serves as director of Stetson's Latin American and Latino Studies Program and is planning an LAS study abroad program in Cuenca, Ecuador.

 - Ph.D., Hispanic literatures, University of Texas

 - Indigenous cultures of Latin America

 - Values-centered education

 - "Remembrance and Rebirth in Blue Spring (Volusia County)," Journal of Florida Studies 1.3 (Spring 2014).

 - "The 2012 Phenomenon Comes of Age," Nova Religio 16.1 (August 2012): 61-87.